-When it comes to understanding your customer’s experience, there’s really no easy way.
+Certainly, there’s really no easy way when it comes to understanding your customer’s experience.
 Many turn to customer journey maps.
 There are positives and negatives that come with customer journey maps, and like any other marketing research and documentation, it comes down to two things:

 - Identifying the goal and purpose behind it,